CNCJ-80K-1 - Vibratory plate Vevor - Free user manual and instructions

 Fuel Valve Lever

-The fuel valve opens and closes the passage between the fuel tank the carburetor.
+The fuel valve opens and closes the passage between the fuel tank and the carburetor.

-The fuel valve lever must be in the ON position for the engine to r When the engine is not in use, leave the fuel valve lever in the OF position to prevent carburetor flooding and to reduce the possibility of leakage.
+The fuel valve lever must be in the ON position for the engine to run.
+When the engine is not in use, leave the fuel valve lever in the OFF position to prevent carburetor flooding and to reduce the possibility of leakage.

 Throttle Lever